-Peyton Manning Children’s Hospital at St.Vincent, St.Vincent Women’s Services and The Children’s Museum have joined forces as community partners “4 Kids Health” promoting various kid’s health issues.
+Peyton Manning Children’s Hospital at St.Vincent and The Children’s Museum have joined forces as community partners “4 Kids Health” to provide children’s health and wellness education.
+On Saturday, Nov.
+8 from 10 a.m.–3 p.m., St.Vincent will distribute free sleep sacks for infants 0-6months in the Atrium while supplies last.

 Each year, approximately 2,300 infants die from sudden infant death syndrome (SIDS).
 While researchers still aren’t sure what causes SIDS, there are risk factors including: